DamareonC/NEdit/README.md

 # NEdit

-Text editing software made with Java and Java Swing.
+NEdit is text editing software made with Java and Java Swing.
+It is used for simple file editing, allowing for creating, opening, and saving files.

+In the future, there will be UI changes and support for shortcuts and more editing features (e.g. find/replace).

 ## Prerequisites

 * JDK 21 (to run the JAR, only JRE 21 is needed)
+* When building, make sure the JAVA_HOME environment variable is set to the path to the JDK

 ## Build